 Interest rate risk is the risk that future cash flows will fluctuate as a result of changes in market interest rates.
-The Company is exposed to interest rate risk on its cash and cash equivalents, which earn interest at 0.45%.
+The Company is exposed to interest rate risk on its GICs, which are included in cash and cash equivalents.
+These GICs earn interest based on a prime-linked variable interest rate.
+At September 30, 2021 this rate was 3.2% per annum.
 The balances are held with a major financial institution and market risk is not considered significant.